Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 During Operation Iron Sword, the IDF recovered documents in Khan Yunis indicating that Hamas leader Yahya Sinwar believed Hezbollah had committed to launch a joint assault on Israel.
 One missive from Sinwar said, “We received a commitment that the axis will participate in the large liberation project due to the nature of the relationship we are working on.”

-Various explanations have been offered for why Hezbollah did not attack on or around October 7, 2023, when Hamas launched its attack.
+Various explanations have been offered for why Hezbollah did not attack when Hamas launched its attack.
 One is that Hezbollah did not know the exact timing of the attack.
-A second is that before Hezbollah could act, Israel had transferred troops to the north to prevent a cross-border infiltration.
+A second is that before Hezbollah could act, Israel had transferred troops to the north to prevent cross-border infiltration.
 A third is that Nasrallah did not want to risk the massive retaliation Israel had promised if it were attacked from Lebanon.
 Finally, the puppeteers in Tehran may have vetoed the idea to preserve Hezbollah’s strength and ensure it would be available to engage if Israel attacked Iran.
+After Israel invaded Lebanon in September 2024, the IDF discovered evidence of a plan for an attack on a much larger scale than what Hamas executed.

 According to Israeli journalist Ben Caspit, Israel learned from the interrogation of captured terrorists that Hamas originally planned the attack for Passover.
 He did not know why the date was changed.
 Still, he speculated it might have been related to the negotiations between Iran and the United States to exchange hostages and release frozen Iranian funds.